CSpanias/mollysec/content/posts/password-audits-part-2.md

 # Conclusion

 We now have our NTDS file processed and two clean datasets ready for cracking: `ntlm-hashes.txt` and `lm-hashes.txt`.

-In the next part, we will try to recover them using [Hashcat](https://github.com/hashcat/hashcat).
-We will start manually, and then we will vibe-code a script to automate the process, just like we did here.
+In the next part, we will focus on recovering plaintext passwords using [Hashcat](https://github.com/hashcat/hashcat); first manually, and then by vibe-coding a script to automate the process, just like we did here.

 **Next:** [Password Audits Part 3: Cracking Hashes →]
 <!-- (/posts/password-audits-part-3/) -->